theoneste2060/Crop-Recommendation-AI-Device-CRAD-/README.md

 ## 4. Project Deliverables and Goals
 <p align="justify">
 Our end product is a user-friendly CRAD capable of recommending suitable crops for Rwandan farmers based on real-time land parameters and forecasted rainfall.
-Our SMART goals align with delivering a fully functional device that increases crop yield by 20% within the first year of deployment.
+Our SMART goals align with delivering a fully functional device that increases crop yield by 20% within the first year of deployment.</p>
 | Deliverable | Timeline |
 | --- | --- |
 | System Design | 6 months |